repositony/meshtal/readme.md

 **An API with full cargo documentation is available with details for using the crate**

 The command line interface is a set of QoL tools written for colleagues.
-The crate is far more useful than the CLI since the challenge with meshtal files is always just trying to parse the horrible old MCNP outputs.
+The crate itself is far more useful since the challenge with meshtal files is always just trying to parse the horrible MCNP output files.

-The crate allows any format to be read into a struct with a one-liner, and from there you can do whatever you want with the mesh data.
+This crate allows any format to be read into a struct with a one-liner, and from there you can do whatever you want with the mesh data.
 All mesh formats are coerced into the same core `Mesh` structure.